KobiSaada/Image-Representations-and-Point-Operations/README.md

-# Image-Representations-and-Point-Operations
+# Image-Representations-and-Point-Operations:camera: :zap:
-Image Processing and Computer Vision Course Assignment 1:camera: :zap:
+Image Processing and Computer Vision Course Assignment 1

 In this assignment the following tasks were implemented using Python and the OpenCV library: